4W4I5/Semester-5-Notes/Jazz Meeting Stuff.md

 ### LDAP (Protocol to use w a Directory service like AD)
 - Authentication method
 	- SASL (Simple authentication and Security Layer)
+- LDAP is a protocol used for accessing and managing directory information services, often used for user authentication and directory services.
+- It's lightweight and efficient, making it suitable for querying and modifying directory data.
+- LDAP directories are organized in a hierarchical tree structure, with a root directory and branches called "entries."
+- Each entry in an LDAP directory contains attributes (key-value pairs) that describe an object, such as a user or a device.
+- Common LDAP directory services include Microsoft Active Directory and OpenLDAP.
+- LDAP is commonly used for user authentication, enabling centralized login credentials for multiple systems.
+- It follows a client-server model, where LDAP clients (applications) connect to LDAP servers to query or modify directory data.
+- LDAP supports various authentication mechanisms, including simple bind (username/password) and more secure methods like SASL (Simple Authentication and Security Layer).
+- LDAP is often used in conjunction with applications like email servers, web applications, and VPNs for user authentication.
+- It's a critical component in many organizations for managing user accounts, permissions, and other directory-related tasks.

+If you need further details or have specific questions
 ### SAML (Security Assertion Markup Language)
 - XML-based protocol for exchanging authentication and authorization data used in web-based SSO.
 - SAML enables a user to log in once and access multiple services without needing to log in separately to each one.